Preparing camp cooked meals will make your trip

 Although most developed campgrounds have fire rings in their campsites, most of these fire rings are inefficient as cooking stoves.
 As a general rule, they are much too large and require excessive amounts of wood to cook simple meals.
 Frequently, they hold moisture from previous rains and this moisture reduces the heat output from the wood, and some do not have decent cooking grates.
 Pedestal grills would be a better cooking platform but few campsites have them.
 Charcoal is fine for grilling a few foods but is impractical for cooking most meals.
-Consequently, modern tent campers need to pack a reliable stove to cook their meals.
+Consequently, modern tent campers should pack a reliable stove to cook their meals.